Travel to Slovenia

 Flying to Slovenia

-The national airline, Adria Airways (www.adria-airways.com), operates direct flights from the UK many other European destinations to Ljubljana.
-Other airlines offering direct flights from the UK include easyJet (www.easyjet.com) and Wizz (www.wizzair.com).
+The national airline, Adria Airways (www.adria.si), operates direct flights from many surrounding European destinations to Ljubljana.
+Other airlines offering direct flights from London, including easyJet (www.easyjet.com) and Wizz (www.wizzair.com).

 Travelling to Slovenia by Rail